tracyscott/RainbowStudio/README.md

 ### Documentation ###

+There is some minimal documentation on the [LX Studio Wiki](https://github.com/heronarts/LXStudio/wiki)

 The RainbowGIF pattern uses an 'out-b' animated gif from [beeple](https://vimeo.com/129881600)

 For Processing based drawing check out the PGDraw2, AnimatedSprite, or AnimatedSpritePP patterns.